This chapter examines the continuum

 Verstraete, Jean-Christophe, D’Hertefelt, Sarah, & Van Linden, An

 Cited by 4 other publications

-This list is based on CrossRef data as of 26 november 2021.
+This list is based on CrossRef data as of 19 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.